tempestsbox/tempestsbox.github.io/features.md

 ![tempest_crafter-craft.gif](/assets/docs/tempest_crafter-craft.gif)
 ## Tempest Crafter
 The Tempest Crafter is needed to craft the majority of TTB blocks and items.
-To craft the Tempest Crafter, place a dropper, fill it with the items shown in the image below, and throw an End Crystal on top.
+To craft the Tempest Crafter, place a dropper, fill it with the items shown in the GIF above, and throw an End Crystal on top.

 <!--  -->